Android TDD Masterclass - Coroutines, Jetpack

 And complete a real Android application purely on Outside-In Test Driven Development

 You are going to learn how to write not flaky espresso tests in a real scenario with delays and HTTP calls, without using Thread.sleep().
 After all we wouldn't be doing TDD without efficient & effective Espresso UI tests!

-Even though I am new to Udemy I am not new to the industry.
+Even though I am new to Udemy, I am not new to the industry.
 I have been working as an Android engineer from junior to lead positions in ambitious startups & large multinational companies for about 8 years.
-Being a good engineer though doesn't automatically mean that you are a good Instructor as well.
+Being a good engineer, though, doesn't automatically mean that you are a good Instructor as well.

-In the past 5 years I have also discovered my passion for education and worked as a Software Instructor in several colleges and companies, including New York College, Hellenic American Union and my current position now is a Mobile Trainer in a Multinational company called Backbase, where I am training
+In the past 5 years I have also discovered my passion for education and worked as a Software Instructor in several colleges and companies, including New York College, Hellenic American Union my current position is a Mobile Trainer in a Multinational company called Backbase, where I am training

 The internal RnD engineers